farming protests nov 2025 14

 “The acute and cruel impact on the elderly remains.
 We keep fighting.”

-The changes to Inheritance Tax on family farms are expected to come into force in April and would slash business property relief and agricultural property relief to 50% on businesses valued above £1m.
+Changes to IHT liabilities for farm businesses were announced in last year’s budget.
+Due to come into force next April, they will slash business property relief and agricultural property relief to 50% on businesses valued above £1m.

 The policy prompted a collapse in support from the farming sector for the government when it was announced last year and led to protests and campaigns for change.